 Undertaking and recording your CPD

 The IOP is not prescriptive as to what your CPD activities are and the categories they fall under, but we do encourage you to undertake CPD in multiple categories, where possible.
-The learning categories, as described by the IOP, are personal, self-directed, formal/educational, work-based and informal learning.
+The learning categories, as described by the IOP, are professional, self-directed, formal/educational, work-based and informal learning.

 How to plan, carry out and evaluate your CPD